narze/second-brain/Generating an optimized Thai keyboard layout.md

 I built a new [Thai keyboard layout][1] called [Manoonchai](https://manoonchai.com)

+# Toward a more useful Thai keyboard layout

+All of the Thai keyboard layouts are created in the typewriter era.
+I wanted to create a new one sometime ago since I moved from [Kedmanee](https://en.wikipedia.org/wiki/Thai_Kedmanee_keyboard_layout) (Thai's QWERTY) to [Pattachote](https://en.wikipedia.org/wiki/Thai_Pattachote_keyboard_layout).
+The problems of the two layouts is they're not optimized for modern keyboards, and even some of the characters are dead eg. `ฃ`, `ฅ`, `ฦ`, `๏`.
+Moreover, Thai numbers are seldomly used in normal situations, hence forcing users to switch to English layout to type numbers or use the numpad.
+Lastly, I want the layout I created to be keyboard form factor agnostic.
+I can use [40% Keyboard](https://duckduckgo.com/?q=40%25+keyboard&atb=v226-1&iax=images&ia=images) with both Kedmanee & Pattachote, but still think that it can be better.

+Apparently there is a new layout called [IKBAEB](https://gitlab.com/sahabandha/ikbaeb-th) which resonates all of the ideas, but I want to use modern Thai corpus as a dataset and then generate the layout somehow.
+Maybe it will yield the same result, but this way I will have an excuse to learn [Rust](https://www.rust-lang.org/).

+For the name of the layout, I will use [my family name](https://github.com/manoonchai/manoonchai) for now.

+## Plans

+-   Learn minimum Rust to process Thai language corpus.
+-   Generate n-grams from corpus.
+-   Create typing effort model from n-grams, similar to [Carpalx](http://mkweb.bcgsc.ca/carpalx/?typing_effort).
+-   Discover & measure new layout with lower effort from the model.

 ## Preparation

 Since I'll use [Rust][2] for this project and I'm relatively new to this language, I'll start from gathering the corpus from various sources and find out the most frequently used keys are.
 The code is simple, just scanning all the words from the source, count, then sort it like [this](https://gist.github.com/narze/9a3b71757bd3915387397b2bbaa8e0c8).
 The data is not quite useful, but it gives the idea which keys should be in the home row.